UMAprotocol/UMIPs/UMIPs/umip-93.md

 | Discourse link    | https://discourse.umaproject.org/t/add-eur-gbp-chf-cad-jpy-etc-vs-uma-price-identifiers/1062 |

 ## Summary
-The DVM should support price requests for the EUR/UMA, GBP/UMA, CHF/UMA, CAD/UMA, JPY/UMA, ZAR/UMA, KRW/UMA, NGN/UMA and PHP/UMA price index and their inverse.
+The DVM should support price requests for the EUR/UMA, GBP/UMA, CHF/UMA, CAD/UMA, JPY/UMA, ZAR/UMA, KRW/UMA, NGN/UMA and PHP/UMA price indexes.

 ## Motivation
 The DVM currently does not support these Forex price index to allow minting synthetic EUR, GBP, CHF, CAD, JPY, ZAR, KRW, NGN and PHP with a $UMA collateral.
 This would allow us to scale our synthetic asset offering and the use of $UMA as collateral for more sytnhetic fiat.